ayrat555/ayrat555.github.io/_posts/2020-09-28-testing-ethereum-reorgs.md

 ### Solution

 A chain reorganisation can be any number of blocks.
 Although recently Ethereum Classic suffered a 3,693-blockchain reorganization, chain reorganization longer than a couple of blocks are rare.
-To mitigate reorganizations you can just check that you assumptions are true for a reasonable number of blocks.
+To mitigate reorganizations you can just check that your assumptions are true for a reasonable number of blocks.
 Crypto exchanges use this approach.
 In their terms, it's called a confirmation.
 Confirmations are a measure of how many blocks have passed since a transaction was added to a blockchain.

 ### Testing

 The easiest way to trigger reorgs and test your assumptions on a reorged chain is using Docker.
 One approach includes two connected to each other Ethereum nodes running behind a load balancer.
 Docker provides an ability to pause/unpause running containers, we would need this feature.
+Long story short - by pausing/unpausing nodes, you can make state on each node differ so after nodes are connected, a reorg happens.

 Let's examine a pseudocode: